From beyond the bounds of time and space, my immortal

 to assume that there are Alien beings on this planet too.
 Approaching the

-building, I was struck by the stunning gold edifice towering in front of us.
+building, the stunning gold edifice towered in front of us.
 Its architecture seemed

 otherworldly, reminiscent of a scene from a science fiction film.
 The structure